blurplejs/docs/docs/README.md

 Used by anyone who wants to write their own bot and distribute it.

 ## License
 blurple.js is licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-We are in no way affiliated with or endorsed by Discord.
+This is a fan project, we are in no way affiliated with or endorsed by Discord.